FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

 - [ ] Finish full screen configurations
     - [ ] Add escape key to altern between full screen and window
     - [ ] Nothing messing up on the screen
+- [ ] Draw the new architecture, the way it is going to work with the Core class